rwydaegh/goliat/docs/advanced_features.md

 ### Implementation details:

 *   **Log Rotation**: The `setup_loggers` function checks the number of log files in the `logs` directory.
 If it exceeds a limit (15 pairs), it deletes the oldest pair (`.log` and `.progress.log`) to prevent the directory from growing indefinitely.
+*   **Data File Cleanup**: Similarly, the system automatically manages CSV and JSON files in the `data/` directory (progress tracking and profiling files).
+When more than 50 such files exist, the oldest files are automatically deleted to prevent excessive disk usage.
+These files follow the naming pattern `time_remaining_DD-MM_HH-MM-SS_hash.csv`, `overall_progress_DD-MM_HH-MM-SS_hash.csv`, and `profiling_config_DD-MM_HH-MM-SS_hash.json`, where the timestamp allows easy identification of when each session was run.
 *   **Handler Configuration**: The function creates file handlers and stream (console) handlers for each logger, ensuring messages go to the right places. `propagate = False` is used to prevent messages from being handled by parent loggers, avoiding duplicate output.

 ## 4. Configuration (`config.py`)